jtc1246/glkb-agent/README.md

 In RAG only test, it also has `"embedding_result"` and `"keyword_result"` keys, which are the information retrieved from GLKB using embedding search and keyword search (these are provided to the LLM to generate the answer).

-Before running the code, you need to have python >=3.9 installed, and install the dependencies in [requirements.txt](requirements.txt).
-You can use `pip3 install -r requirements.txt`。

 ## 3. Tesing code

 The code include 3 parts, one is for no GLKB (ask LLM directly), one is normal GLKB agent (normal usage, not for testing), another one is GLKB agent for testing on the above datasets.

+Before running the code, you need to have python >=3.9 installed, and install the dependencies in [`requirements.txt`](requirements.txt).
+You can use `pip3 install -r requirements.txt`.

 #### 3.1 No GLKB